ROCm/rocm-install-on-windows/docs/index.rst

 HIP SDK installation for Windows
 ********************************

-The HIP SDK for Windows is a software development kit that brings a subset of the :doc:`ROCm <reference/component-support>` platform to Windows.
-It provides APIs and tooling that allow you to leverage the computational power of accelerators and GPUs to create high-performance, portable applications using :doc:`HIP <hip:index>`.
+The Heterogeneous-computing Interface for Portability (HIP) SDK for Windows brings a subset of the :doc:`ROCm <reference/component-support>` platform to Windows.
+It provides APIs and tooling to leverage the computational power of accelerators and GPUs to create high-performance, portable applications using :doc:`HIP <hip:index>`.